Scattering of mechanical waves from the perspective of open systems: 1D discrete problem

-In this section, we derive the effective Hamiltonian using Feshbach formalism described in Sec. (\ref{Feshbachintro}).
-We first define appropriate projection operators $P$ and $Q$ where $P$ is expected to isolate the degrees of freedom of the system, and can be appropriately understood as a finite dimensional square matrix. $Q$ is the dual of $P$ and it can be understood also as a square matrix but one which is countably infinite in dimension.
-Explicity they are given by:
+Now we derive the effective Hamiltonian using the projection operators described in Sec. (\ref{Feshbachintro}).
+We first define appropriate projection operators $\boldsymbol{P}$ and $\boldsymbol{Q}$ where $\boldsymbol{P}$ is expected to isolate the degrees of freedom of the system, and can be appropriately understood as an infinite dimensional square matrix. $\boldsymbol{Q}$ is the dual of $\boldsymbol{P}$.
+Explicitly they are given by: